Re: SAD DAY

 Posted: Fri Jul 05, 2024 5:40 pm

-gabn92 wrote: Wed Jul 03, 2024 8:46 am Rabble…your memory of a “steady diet of Big 10 and ACC teams” on the schedule is skippng a few decades of Army football history.
+On my post, I said a steady diet of the teams we WILL be playing in the AAC, not the BIG 10 and AAC teams we played sporadically over the years in the past.
+That schedule will be long gone but fondly rememberedgabn92 wrote: ↑Wed Jul 03, 2024 8:46 am Rabble…your memory of a “steady diet of Big 10 and ACC teams” on the schedule is skippng a few decades of Army football history.
 The lineup in the AAC isn’t replacing those teams…we’re just swapping Ga Stare for UAB and Coastal Carolina for ECU.

 There are pros and cons to joining the AAC, but losing some mythical schedule of big time football teams on the Army schedule is just not a factual problem with joining the conference.
 The quality of opponents will be the same as what we’ve seen on Army’s schedule for the last 30-40 years.
 With the one positive that the days of 2 I-AA teams on the schedule in a season are probably over